michaelfiber/raylib-game-template/README.md

 - minshell.html - this has been updated to import pwa-bootstrap.js which registers sw.js.
 This all adds a service worker that caches all requests to make the result work better offline.
 More PWA add-ons are coming soon

+**ALSO NOTE**: This template is compatible with mikes-raylib-wasm-builder:

+`docker pull michaelfiber/mikes-raylib-wasm-builder`
+`docker run --rm -v $(pwd):/app/project -u $(id -u):$(id -g) michaelfiber/mikes-raylib-wasm-builder:latest`

+This will create a "dist" folder inside your project that contains a WASM build of your game.
+It uses the Makefile in ./src so as long as that is updated for your game and doesn't contain radical changes it should work.

 ---

 _DISCLAIMER:_